pudly/schmopera-hugo/content/articles/don-t-miss-two-sopranos-one-friendship-and-our-editor-at-the-keys.md

 youtube_url = ""

 +++
-Readers, we've got a rare opportunity for you:
+Toronto-area readers, we've got a rare opportunity for you:

-On **June 2, 7pm** at St. John's United Church in Oakville, you can catch a handful of Canada's excellent talent in recital.
-Sopranos - and best friends - Aviva Fortunata and Claire de Sévigné present _Two Sopranos, One Friendship_, a concert that celebrates high notes, illicit duets, and comedy banter to rival the days of Carol Burnett and Julie Andrews.
+Happening **June 2, 7pm** at Oakville's St. John's United Church in Oakville, you can catch _Two Sopranos, One Friendship_, a concert event featuring sopranos (and best friends) Aviva Fortunata and Claire de Sévigné. a concert that celebrates high notes, illicit duets, and comedy banter to rival the days of Carol Burnett and Julie Andrews.

 Plus!
 At the piano is [Jenna Simeonov](/authors/jenna) (me), founder and editor of Schmopera.
 Out and about and likely wearing lipstick.